materight/understandable-ProtoPNet/README.md

-# ProtoPNet: are learned concepts understandable?
+# ProtoPNet: Are Learned Concepts Understandable?

 ## Get started
 - Clone the repository and install the required dependencies: